ezeep/ezeep-js/readme.md

     >
     </ezp-printing>
     <script>
+      // Wait for the component to be ready customElements.whenDefined('ezp-printing').then(async () => {
         const ezpPrinting = document.querySelector('ezp-printing')

         // Set the refresh token for pre-authentication
+        // This automatically exchanges it for an access token
-      // This allows users to bypass the OAuth login flow const refreshToken = 'your-refresh-token-here' // Get this from your backend/session storage ezpPrinting.setAuthRefreshToken(refreshToken)
+        // and allows users to bypass the OAuth login flow const refreshToken = 'your-refresh-token-here' // Get this from your backend/session storage await ezpPrinting.setAuthRefreshToken(refreshToken)

+        console.log('User pre-authenticated successfully')
+      })
     </script>
   </body>
 </html>